thosgood/this-weeks-finds/markdown/101-151/week147.md

 >
 >     >So, are they ever both defined but different?
 >
-> I don\'t recall any examples where they\'re both finite, but
+> I don't recall any examples where they're both finite, but
 > different.
-I know very few cases where they\'re both finite!
+I know very few cases where they're both finite!
 How about
 > the point?
 How about the circle?
 How about the 2-sphere?
 I leave you
 > to ponder these cases.
 >